In Vitro ADME

 To assess the impact of P-glycoprotein (P-gp; MDR1) on the brain penetration of compounds, the Madine Darby Canine Kidney cell line expressing human P-gp (MDCKII-MDR1) assay is available at Sygnature Discovery.

 Other validated transporter assays available at Sygnature Discovery that will help in assessing the interactions of your compounds with drug transporters include NTCP, OCT1, OCT2, OAT1, OAT3 MATE1, OATP1B1 and OATP1B3.
-Other transporters are available on request.
+Alternative transporters are available on request.

 Poor metabolic properties are a major barrier to pre-clinical and clinical development.
 Short-lived compounds may require excessively regular dosing to maintain a concentration in the bloodstream or the target tissue that is sufficient to elicit a therapeutic effect.
 A slowly metabolised drug may persist in the body for long periods, causing accumulation and potential toxicity.
-It is, therefore, crucial to accurately assess compound metabolism during the discovery optimisation process.
+It is therefore, crucial to accurately assess compound metabolism during the discovery optimisation process.

 In vitro metabolic screening provides a cost-effective and efficient strategy to evaluate compound metabolism during hit-to-lead and lead-optimisation stages of discovery.
 These tests help to narrow down the number of clinically relevant compounds selected for more extensive (and costly) in vivo PK profiling.